 Recognition programs tied to improvement contributions

-Employees who feel heard demonstrate significantly higher engagement levels than those lacking opportunities for feedback.
+Employees who feel heard demonstrate higher engagement levels than those who lack opportunities for feedback.

 Training and skill development programs